-6. Complexity of Interaction Expressions
+6. Complexity of interaction expressions

-Despite the fact, that statements about the computational complexity of interaction expressions are highly relevant for practical applications, space does not permit to treat this topic in much detail.
+Despite the fact that statements about the computational complexity of interaction expressions are highly relevant for practical applications, space does not permit to treat this topic in much detail.
 Nevertheless, the main results providing the basis for a successful practical employment shall be briefly presented.

-Generally, there is a good news and a bad news about the complexity of interaction expressions.
-The bad news is, it is possible to construct "malignant" expressions, i. e., expressions for which the complexity of a state transition (in the current implementation) grows exponentially with respect to the length of the action sequence processed so far.
+Generally, there is good news and bad news about the complexity of interaction expressions.
+The bad news is, it is possible to construct "malignant" expressions, i.e., expressions for which the complexity of a state transition (in the current implementation) grows exponentially with respect to the length of the action sequence processed so far.
 The good news is, those expressions do not seem to occur in practical applications.
-In order to substantiate this admittedly vague statement, extensive and detailed analyses about the growth and evolution of states of an expression have been carried out.
-For example, the size of a parallel composition state $s = [\odot, A]$ , i. e., the cardinality of the set of alternatives A, potentially grows by a factor of two for each state transition (cf. Sec.
-4).
-In practice, however, the transformed alternatives [l', r] and [l, r'] often contain invalid substates l' or r' causing them to get immediately removed by the subsequently applied optimization function $\rho$ .
-Therefore, the cardinality of A and thus the complexity of subsequent state transitions remains nearly constant for many practical examples.

-To obtain more precise propositions about the actual behaviour of expressions, several useful subclasses of interaction expressions have been identified, e. g., quasi-regular expressions, completely and uniformly quantified expressions, etc., for which detailed criterions for their "benignity" have been elaborated.
-For example, it can be shown that quasi-regular expressions (i. e., expressions not containing parallel iterations or quantifiers) are "harmless" (the complexity of a state transition remains constant) and that completely and uniformly quantified expressions (which constitute the normal case of quantified expressions in practice) are "benign" (the complexity of a state transition grows polynomially with respect to the length of the action sequence processed so far).
+In order to substantiate this admittedly vague statement, extensive and detailed analyses about the growth and evolution of states of expressions have been carried out.
+These studies revealed several useful subclasses of interaction expressions, e.g., quasi-regular expressions, completely and uniformly quantified expressions, etc., for which detailed criteria for their "benignity" have been elaborated.
+For example, it can be shown that quasi-regular expressions (i.e., expressions not containing parallel iterations or quantifiers) are "harmless" (the complexity of a state transition remains constant) and that completely and uniformly quantified expressions (which constitute the normal case of quantified expressions in practice) are "benign" (the complexity of a state transition grows polynomially with respect to the length of the action sequence processed so far).
 Furthermore, these propositions can be used in combination to evaluate step by step that a given expression is benign.

-To put it in a nutshell, all practical examples considered so far - including those presented in this paper - have been formally proven benign using the complexity propositions developed in [12].
+To put it in a nutshell, all practical examples considered so far - including those presented in this paper - have been formally proven benign using the complexity propositions developed in [7].
 Furthermore, the actual degree of the polynomial growth is rarely greater than 1 or 2.
+It turned out, that the careful selection of the optimization function ρ (cf. Sec.
+4) plays a crucial role in that context as some of these expressions would indeed behave malignant without optimization.

 On the other hand, malignant expressions - including a suitable word for which they actually behave malignant - have to be selectively constructed and do not seem to have any practical relevance.

-7. Integration with Workflow Management Systems
+7. Integration with workflow management systems